Common Policy Parameters

 Example: test-url=http://google.com

 Override the global testing URL.
-The URL is used for availability and latency testing.
-Surge test and benchmark the proxy by performing an HTTP HEAD request to the URL.
+The URL is used for availability and latency testing by performing an HTTP HEAD request to the URL.

 test-timeout (In seconds)